iainurquhart/Taxonomy-3/README.md

 3. exp:taxonomy:entries is a new tag which largely removes the need for embeds when outputting child teasers on landing pages.

+4. get_sibling_ids, next_node and prev_node are a work in progress.
+If you're updating and make use of these tags, best wait till they are done.

 ### Code Examples

 Set your current tree so you don't have to keep adding the tree_id parameter, as before.
 Optionally (and preferably implicitly declare the current node's entry_id)